AY2526S1-CS2103T-T14-1/tp/docs/DeveloperGuide.md

 **MSS**

 1. Actor chooses to add a new student.
-2. Actor enters the details in format specified
+2. Actor enters the details in format specified.
-3. System saves the details and displays a success message.
+3. System adds the student and displays a success message.

     Use case ends.